eileenmsantiago/eileensantiago/README.md

-# Personal Web Design & Development Portolio
-— by Eileen Santiago

-A detail-oriented designer who loves developing intuitive digital web experiences.
-Aiming to utilize experiences working in the health sector, in nursing, and fusing it with visual and technical creativity to solve product problems.
+## A Portfolio by Eileen.
+A collection of ideas and inspirations designed & developed with heart by me, for yours to see.

 # Projects
-A collection of web design & web development work showcasing proven skills in:
+Here, you'll find projects I've worked on while studying at Sheridan College in the Interactive Media Management program.
+Showcasing proven skills in:
 - Product Design
 - Mobile + Web UI/UX
 - Wireframing